Year-End Tax Planning Strategy for 2023

-Tax Projections and Income Planning
+Tax Projections and Taxable Income Planning

 - Collaborate with your financial and tax advisor to develop preliminary tax projections and pro forma tax analyses.